bediger4000/squava/README.md

 `opening3` can perform very deep evaluations of all 6 first moves, and all unique (under rotation and reflection) response moves.
 This lets me check which response is best for each opening move.

-Both `opening2` and `opening3` have some ugly code changes relative to `squava` to speed things up.
-First, they calculate a board's numerical score progressively.
-Each move made during alpha-beta minimaxing has its individual contribution to the board's score added when the program considers it.
-This avoids repeating for every leaf node of a game tree most of the calculations made by `squava` .
-I folded the static valuation of the board into the function `alphaBeta()` to avoid any function call overhead.
-Both changes sped up the programs.

 ![First move values](https://raw.githubusercontent.com/bediger4000/squava/master/1move.png)

 *First move values to first player, 14 ply lookahead*